 - a.
 Contract: For purposes of this Procurement Manual, a contract is a legal document that is signed by both the buyer and the seller.
 Once it is signed by both parties, it is a legally binding contract.
 The seller can only accept the offer by signing the document, not by merely providing the goods or services. - i.
 With a Contract, the parties have worked out their agreement beforehand, and the Contract is the written expression of that agreement. - ii.
-A Contract will contain all the information that would typically be included in a Purchase Order, but it is often a longer document that contains additional details.
+A Contract will contain all the information that would typically be included in a Purchase Order, but it is often a longer document that contains additional details. - b.
+Mountaineer Marketplace: Mountaineer Marketplace is WVU and WVURC's current electronic procurement system.
+Mountaineer Marketplace is used throughout this Manual to reference WVU and WVURC's current and any future electronic procurement systems. - c.
+PCard Program: WVU and WVURC's procurement card program is referenced throughout this Manual as the "PCard Program."

-- b.
-Mountaineer Marketplace: Mountaineer Marketplace is the University's current electronic procurement system.
-Mountaineer Marketplace is used throughout this Manual to reference the University's current and any future electronic procurement systems. - c.
-PCard Program: The University's procurement card program is referenced throughout this Manual as the "PCard Program." - d.
+- d.
 Purchase Order ("PO"): A purchase order is an offer to purchase goods.
 It is created by the prospective buyer and sent to the prospective seller.
-At the point the PO is sent, it is not a Contract. - A PO is created before there is an agreement between the parties.
+At the point the PO is sent, it is not a Contract. - i.
+A PO is created before there is an agreement between the parties.
 The buyer sends the PO to the seller, who then has the choice of whether to accept it. - ii.
 A PO becomes a contract in two ways: (1) if the seller accepts the terms of the purchase order by signing the PO or otherwise expressing acceptance in writing; or (2) the seller begins providing the ordered goods and/or services. - e.
-Originating Department: The Originating Department is the University unit, department, or college/school purchasing the goods or services.
+Originating Department: The Originating Department is the WVU or WVURC unit, department, or college/school purchasing the goods or services.

 1.3.
-Purchasing Authority of the Board of Governors and the Delegation of Said Authority
+Purchasing Authority WVURC and the Delegation of Said Authority

 1.3.1.
-Authority of the Board of Governors
+Purchasing Authority of WVURC